 How to Analyze the Business Development Strategies of Your Competitors

-So that’s the basics of competitor research covered.
-I’m not going to pretend this article will provide you with all the answers to competitor analysis.
+I’m not going to pretend this article will provide you with the answers to competitor analysis.
 There is some great content out on the net.

-Two resources that knock it out of the park are:
+One resource that knocks it out of the park is:

 Ultimately the aim of this business review is to help you understand the state of the company and your competitors’ strategies.
 The more information decision-makers have the better the development strategy should be.
 Well, in theory at least.